techstackmedia/react-front-to-back/README.md

 ## Usage

-In this section, we will explore how to use JSX to efficiently display images, text, and utilize attributes in JSX elements.
-Additionally, we will delve into the process of transpiling JSX code into plain JavaScript that can be easily understood by the browser.

 - If you open the react dev tool, you will see the component tree with App the parent component and FeedbackItem and Header as the children components to the App component.
 You will also see the props passed in Header and the state used in the FeedbackItem in the React Devtools

 let's update state